sylvernbrown/azure-dns-1/README.md

 <p>
-22) Once in <strong>Account lockout duration Properties</strong>, select the desired time frame for an account to remain locked after being locked out.<br />
+22) Once the DNS cache is opened, we see here that "mainframe" is still associated with 10.0.0.4.
+This configuration supercedes the DNS server's configuration, so until the cache is cleared the IP address will remain incorrectly mapped to 10.0.0.4.<br />
   <br />
 <img src="https://i.imgur.com/fHrNwui.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br />
 </p>